 We can help you understand your obligations under Australian export laws.

-Make sure you meet all requirements for exporters of organic produce.
+Make sure you meet all requirements for exporters of organic/bio-dynamic goods.

 Organic certified operators

-If you prepare organic and biodynamic goods for export, you must be certified by an approved certifying organisation.
+If you prepare organic and bio-dynamic goods for export, you must be certified by an approved certifying body.
 This includes: